pranavk-t/pranavk-t/README.md

 <div align="center">

-💡 *“Build systems that scale — and code that lasts.”*
+💡 *“Build systems that scale — and interfaces that feel natural.”*

 </div>